Tools for department chairs

 Welcome to the School of Health Professions Faculty!

-Pages in the left sidebar summarize onboarding processes that apply to all School of Health Professions faculty.
+Pages in the main menu summarize onboarding processes that apply to all School of Health Professions faculty.
 There may be additional processes for onboarding in your department.
 Your department administrator will assist you throughout the onboarding process.
 You may also contact the school's associate dean for academic affairs with any questions.